 We just got back from a week-long vacation with the kids.
 5 and a half hour road trip each way with two rear-facing kids.
 A 1 and a half-year-old and a 3-year old that we had to keep entertained for 5 and a half dang hours!
 Eek!

 We had to get creative.
 Very, very creative.

 (And up until about the age of 15 months or so, both of my kids loathed car seats.
 Would scream literally the entire time.
 And I’m not incorrectly using the word “literally” either, as most do.
 I really do mean LITERALLY!
 But, that was a whole other issue, and I will list my tips for surviving with kids who hate car seats at a later date.)

-Here is my list of my tips and tricks on how to survive a road trip with kids 3 and under:
+Here is my list of my tips and tricks on how to survive a road trip with young kids 3 and under.

-Note that most of these tips I also use for plane trips as well.
+Note that most of these tips I also use for traveling with toddlers on plane trips as well.

 Particularly library books.
 Or if you want to spend the money – new books.